ZEUS: Zero-shot Embeddings for Unsupervised Separation of Tabular Data: Details of synthetic data generation process

-Afterwards, all features undergo standardization and scaling to ensure numerical stability during training.
+All features undergo standardization and scaling to ensure numerical stability during training.
 Continuous features are normalized to the range $[-1, 1]$, while ensuring that the relative separation between clusters is preserved.

-By training on this diverse collection of synthetic datasets-ranging from well-separated Gaussian clusters to complex, transformed manifolds with mixed feature types-our model learns to identify meaningful cluster structures across a wide spectrum of data distributions.
-This comprehensive prior fitting enables \our{} to adapt to previously unseen datasets at inference time without additional training.
+By training on this diverse collection of synthetic datasets-ranging from well-separated Gaussian clusters to complex, transformed manifolds with mixed feature types \our{} learns to identify meaningful cluster structures across a wide spectrum of data distributions.
+This enables it to adapt to previously unseen datasets at inference time without additional training.